 University College, often in collaboration with other schools and units, offers many academic programs and student support services.
-The mission of University College is to provide students with holistic support and an engaging first-year experience to ensure that all entering students make a smooth transition to IUPUI, are academically successful, and are certified to the academic schools of their choice as quickly as possible.
+The mission of University College is to provide students with holistic support and an engaging first-year experience to ensure that all entering students make a smooth transition to IUPUI, are academically successful, and are certified or admitted to the academic schools of their choice as quickly as possible.

-Early College Entrance Programs
+Accelerated College Immersion- Early College Entrance Programs Special Programs for Academic Nurturing (SPAN)

-Special Programs for Academic Nurturing (SPAN) Early College Entrance Programs offer innovative educational choices that respond to the unique interests and talents of high-ability secondary students, celebrate cultural and ethnic diversity, and foster student achievement.
-Since 1984, our Early College Entrance Programs have been effective in helping students customize their educational programs and experience academic success while earning dual credit (both high school and college credit simultaneously).
+Accelerated College Immersion and Early College Entrance Programs offer innovative educational choices that respond to the unique interests and talents of highability secondary students, celebrate cultural and ethnic diversity, and foster student achievement.
+Since 1984, our Accelerated College Immersion and Early College Entrance Programs have been effective in helping students customize their educational programs and experience academic success while earning dual credit (both high school and college credit simultaneously).

 The IUPUI SPAN Division follows the immersion model in which eligible high school students enroll in regular IUPUI courses taught by full-time faculty alongside regular IUPUI full-time students for full college credit.
-Through this model, we are developing a collaborative initiative that makes a difference by impacting the student academic success rate in subsequent college courses and will facilitate the increase in the number of students from lessrepresented populations who enroll in and successfully complete courses in the STEM areas.
+This model is a collaborative initiative that makes a difference by impacting the student academic success rate in subsequent college courses and will facilitate the increase in the number of students from less-represented populations who enroll in and successfully complete courses in the STEM areas as well as the humanities and other disciplines.

-In addition, the faculties of our area high school partners and IUPUI have become partners in inquiry by impacting teaching and learning, and offering experiences, internships, and mentoring for students.
+In addition, the faculties of our urban high schools and IUPUI have become partners in inquiry by impacting teaching and learning and offering experiences, internships, and mentoring for students.
 This collaboration has created a solid pathway for students to matriculate to IUPUI and for parent support through information about college and college readiness.